 During a brief and troubled time in her life, Carry Amelia Moore Nation (1846-1911) operated the Old Columbia Hotel on this site about 1880.
 She later achieved fame as a hatchet-wielding crusader against the use of alcoholic drink and tobacco.
 Born in Kentucky to slave-owning parents, Carry Moore and her family moved to Grayson County, Texas, soon after the outbreak of the Civil War.
 After an unhappy first marriage in Missouri to an alcoholic, she married David Nation in 1877.
 They acquired 1,700 acres of farmland on the San Bernard River west of here.
 Unsuccessful at farming and marriage, David moved to Brazoria to practice law, and about 1880 Carry moved here to Columbia to operate the hotel owned by A. R. and Jesse W. Park.
 Her name is on the Columbia Methodist Church roll.
 She lived at the hotel with her daughter Charlien Gloyd, Mother Gloyd (Carry's first mother-in-law), and David's daughter Lola.
 David Nation also operated a saddle shop just southwest of this site.
 The family soon moved to Richmond, Texas, to operate a hotel, then moved to Kansas in 1889.
 The Nations were divorced in 1901 after Carry began her crusade against saloons.
 She lectured at the University of Texas in Austin in 1902 and 1904.”

-Varner-Hogg Plantation State Historic Site Information, West Columbia, TX:
+Varner-Hogg Plantation State Historic Site Information, West Columbia:

 In 1902, Governor Hogg purchased land along Varner Creek from Martin Varner, a member of Stephen F. Austin’s Old Three Hundred colony who had established a sprawling plantation on the Brazos River in 1824.
 Though the Governor drilled several oil wells on the site, oil was not discovered on his property until 1920, 14 years after his death.
 In 1958, his daughter Ima Hogg donated 66 acres, including the two story Greek revival plantation house and the kitchen building, to the State of Texas.
 Guided tours of the 1835 house museum are available Tue-Sun, 9am, 10am, 11am, 12:30pm, 1:30pm, 2:30pm and 3:30pm.
 Reservations are not required for groups of less than 10 people.
 For larger groups, reservations must be made 2 weeks in advance.
 School tours are also available by reservation.
 The 1920s interpretive barn is open daily for self-guided tours.
 Come visit during the spring when the bluebonnets and Indian paintbrushes are in full bloom.
-The park has a 0.5 acre pond.
+The park has a 0.5-acre pond.
 Activities include birding, picnicking, and historical interpretation.
 Annual events include Juneteenth Reunions, the San Jacinto Festival, and a Christmas Celebration held on the first weekend in December; Christmas tours are held throughout December.
 This historic site is available for family reunions, weddings and other events.
-For more park information read the Park Brochure and go to the Varner-Hogg Plantation State Historic Site Visitor Guide.
+For more park information read the Varner-Hogg Plantation State Historic Site Visitor Guide.
 Varner-Hogg Plantation is located 2 miles north of West Columbia on FM 2852.
 Take FM 2852 to Park Road 51 (North 13th Street).

 Ammon Underwood Home & Waddy Cabin Museum, Located in East Columbia: